evkx/evkx.github.io/content/models/jaguar/i-pace/I-Pace_EV400/_index.md

 ### Phone Mirroring

-Furthermore, the Jaguar I-Pace EV400 supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Jaguar I-Pace EV400 supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

-You can choose between two sound systems on the Jaguar I-Pace EV400.
+You can choose between two sound systems for the Jaguar I-Pace EV400:

-- **Meridian Sound System:**: This system features 11 speakers and delivers a maximum output of 400 watts.
+- **Meridian Sound System:**: Features 11 speakers and delivers a maximum output of 400 watts.
-- **Meridian 3D Surround:**: This system features 16 speakers and delivers a maximum output of 750 watts.
+- **Meridian 3D Surround:**: Features 16 speakers and delivers a maximum output of 750 watts.

 ## Lights